wlukebarnes/2025-vibe-coding/instructions/03-add-routes.md

 do not be fancy with parameterization, just use f-strings.
 Make the UI look crisp - minimalistic yet aesthetically pleasing.

-note that CATALOG, and TABLE_PREFIX are environment variables you must use when writing queries.
-You must derive schema as MY_EMAIL env var, as MY_EMAIL.split('@')[0].replace('.', '\_').
+You must derive schema from MY_EMAIL env var, as MY_EMAIL.split('@')[0].replace('.', '\_').
 Sometimes, this will be provided in a header instead and you will need to fetch it from there, which is explained in the backend section.

 ### Frontend & user experience